selsamman/redux-capi/docs/intro.md

 });
 ```
 ### Test the Consuming Component
-And with the ability to mock the API calls and results, you can test your component on it's own without invoking the API.
+With the ability to mock the API, you can test your component on it's own without invoking the API itself.
 You provide values for selectors and redu-capi will record all calls to thunks and redactions along with the arguments passed.
 ```
 describe('Counter Component Testing', () => {
     it('render', () => {